Police profile and target transgender people, and particularly Black and brown transgender women, for harassment, arrest, and imprisonment.

-Black and Pink Black & Pink
+Black & Pink

 An open family of LGBTQ prisoners and “free world” allies who support each other.
-Our work toward the abolition of the prison industrial complex is rooted in the experience of currently and formerly incarcerated people.
+Their work toward the abolition of the prison industrial complex is rooted in the experience of currently and formerly incarcerated people.